microsoft/Yams/Docs/Overview.md

 |   |___ 1.0.1
 |___ DeploymentConfig.json
 ```

+Depending on what kind of storage provider is being used, these could be folders in a blob- or file-system-based deployment storage provider, columns in a relational database table, etc.

 The `DeploymentConfig.json` file contains information about what application should be deployed and where.
 It has the following structure:
 ```